yitingliu777/GiFt/README.md

+# The Power of Graph Signal Processing for Chip Placement Acceleration

 ## Flow
 1. Transform the netlist to a sparse adjacency matrix and save it to .npz file.
    1. The paper use clique model.
 In fact, other models may also work.